Anusha0501/Anusha-Singh/README.md

 ---

-## 🌟 Why the Best Companies Choose Me
+## 🌟 Why should the Best Companies Choose Me

 - **Builder of AI-First Products**: From autonomous pitch copilots to real-time maintenance advisors, I build tools that work in production—not just prototypes.
 My systems @ The Coca-Cola Company have reduced Freestyle downtime and unlocked impactful savings.
 - **Full-Stack Data Expertise**: I engineer robust pipelines with **AWS**, **Redshift**, and **Airflow**, and deploy models using **GPT-4**, **Prophet**, and **Streamlit**—ensuring insights don’t just sit in dashboards, but drive decisions.